 Want a Refund of IRS Penalties?
 Then, File Form 843

 The IRS will often remove penalties for paying or filing late, but to get relief, you must ask for it.
-Typically, that involves filing Form 843.
+Typically, that involves filing Form 843 or calling the IRS.
 You can also use this form to request a refund of certain taxes.
 This guide covers the basics.

 Who Should File Form 843?